Lefted/Fuzzing-in-Go/README.md

 FAIL    stack-vm/stack-vm       975.220s
 ```

 As we can see, the fuzzer found the bug.
-But it took a long time to find it.
-This may be because I only provided seeds for the fuzzer with a depth of 1.
+But it took `16m 15s` to find it.
+This may be because we only provided seeds for the fuzzer with a depth of 1.
 This means that the fuzzer had to find that it could use a depth of 2 in the expression to find the bug.

 ```
 go test fuzz v1